09 Nov How to choose a cheap cordless vacuum cleaner

 The handle is collapsible making it easy to store if space is a premium

 What should I look for in a cordless vacuum cleaner?

-Whilst cheaper cordless vacuums may come with several power settings you will almost always need to use them on full power to get decent suction so look at the time you get on full power and not what you get on low power.
+Many cordless vacuums have several power settings including stronger suction power at the higher settings, but with the cheaper options you’ll almost always need to use them on full power to get decent suction so look at the time you get on full power and not what you get on low power.

 Are cordless vacuums as good as corded?

 This depends on what is meant by “as good as”, so it’s just a matter of perspective, but realistically speaking, as long as the cordless vacuum cleaner in question has the cleaning power and the battery power to get all of your hoovering done well on a single charge, then it’s probably as good as it needs to be.

 There are some cordless vacuum cleaners that are very good, amazing in fact, but if they’re better than you actually need, then you’re potentially spending money needlessly.
 At the most expensive end of the market with Dyson and Shark you will find the performance of cordless as good as corded, and this is fine as long as you actually need this level of performance from a cordless vacuum cleaner, and as discussed, not everyone does.

 Batteries are expensive though and so as you go down the pricing ladder it becomes harder to produce a cheap battery that does a good job.